apollographql/apollo-server/docs/source/essentials/server.md

 Hapi follows the same pattern with `apollo-server-express` replaced with `apollo-server-hapi` and `app` replaced with Hapi server. `applyMiddleware` registers plugins, so it should be called with `await`.

-> When transition from `apollo-server` to an integration package, running `npm uninstall apollo-server` will remove the extra dependency.
+> When transitioning from `apollo-server` to an integration package, running`npm uninstall apollo-server` will remove the extra dependency.

 <h3 id="serverless">Serverless</h3>